DionneMaguire/dionnes_wines/README.md

 - I created a new repository in github called dionnes_wines
 - I created a workspace using code institute template
 - I installed django 3.2 using pip3 install django==3.2
-- I created a project called dionnes_wines
+- I created a project called dionnes_wines using django-admin startproject dionnes_wines
-- create a .gitignore file
+- create a .gitignore file and add the sqlite3 database and compiled python code
+- create an env.py file for secret keys, listed in .gitignore file
 - I ran initial migrations
 - I created a superuser
 - I installed django-allauth